Miriama Kamo

 Miriama Jennet Kamo (born 19 October 1973) is a New Zealand journalist, children's author and television presenter.
-She currently presents TVNZ's flagship current affairs programme Sunday, and Māori current affairs programme Marae.
+She currently presents TVNZ's Māori current affairs programme Marae and presented the current affairs programme Sunday between 2002 and 2024, when the show was cancelled.

 Early life

 Miriama was born in Christchurch in 1973.
 She attended New Brighton Catholic Primary School and Aranui High School.
 She graduated from the University of Canterbury with a Bachelor of Arts in English in 1995.

 Career

-Kamo studied at CPIT and within her first year, landed her first television job, as a reporter and presenter on children's science programme Get Real.
+Kamo studied at CPIT (now Ara Institute of Canterbury) and within her first year, landed her first television job, as a reporter and presenter on children's science programme Get Real.
 She later moved to Wellington, where she worked as a reporter for the critically acclaimed arts and issues show backch@t; after that programme ended, she briefly moved to Sydney, where she held various jobs, eventually becoming assistant manager of an art gallery.

 Kamo returned to New Zealand in 2001; in 2002, she joined Television New Zealand (TVNZ), becoming a reporter for current affairs programme, Sunday.
-She has also worked as a fill-in presenter for 1 News and Breakfast.
+She has also worked as a fill-in presenter for 1News and Breakfast.
 From 2005 to 2011, she hosted TVNZ's current affairs show 20/20; from 2008 to 2012, she was a weekend anchor for TVNZ 7's News at 8.
 In 2010, Kamo and fellow presenter Rawdon Christie anchored the live coverage of the aftermath of the 2010 Canterbury earthquake.
 From 2015 to 2016, Kamo hosted Kiwi Living, a lifestyle programme on TVNZ.

 Since 2011, Kamo has been the host of TVNZ's current affairs shows Sunday, Māori current affairs programme Marae, and the online technology and innovation series Sunday Innovate.

 Kamo writes for various publications, and her first children's book, The Stolen Stars of Matariki, was published by Scholastic in early 2018.